 Let’s jump right in.

-• MIG welding uses metal inert gas.
+- MIG welding uses metal inert gas.
 This means using a metal feed wire, which creates the initial spark for your arc.
 This then melts, forming the weld itself.
 MIG welders can use either external shielding gas or self-shielding wire.

 Beyond basic definitions, there are a few broad differences between the two types of welding, especially with regards to how and when they’re used.
 For example, MIG welding is generally a faster and cheaper process, making it great for high-volume production lines.
+One of the key advantages of MIG welding is its high welding speed.

 By contrast, TIG welding is often preferred for high quality welding, such as aerospace, due to its focus on quality rather than quantity.
 It is ideal for thin sheet materials, especially nonferrous metals.